CDL-Quantum/Hackathon2021/ZebraKet/README.md

 The detailed explanation of the business motivation, importance of this use case and applicability to other industries and similar competing objectives is described in the business applications document.

+For more details refer to the [Business Application found here](./Business_Application.md)
   - Links to any Jupyter notebooks/scripts
   - Business applications
   - Link to Presentation